HyoMinKang/AWS/esp32_led_button/README.md

 This project, implemented on ESP-IDF, communicate with Android app client through AWS IoT and is responsible for `Thing` client.

-To do this, it is used subscribing, publishing and getting/updating shadow functionalities of the [AWS IoT C SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C).
+To do this, subscribing, publishing and getting/updating shadow of the [AWS IoT C SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C) are used.

 ## Video